piegope/doc/docs/en/kb/devolutions-server/knowledge-base/command-line-interface.md

 ---
+eleventyComputed:
   title: Command Line Interface
-description: A Command Line Interface (CLI) is a Companion Tool which allows Devolutions Server users to access credentials with the command line.
+  description: A Command Line Interface (CLI) is a {{ en.CTOOL }} which allows {{ en.DVLS }} users to access credentials with the command line.
   keywords:
   - CLI
   - Command Line Interface
 ---
-A Command Line Interface (CLI) is a Companion Tool which allows DVLS users to access credentials with the command line.
+A Command Line Interface (CLI) is a {{ en.CTOOL }} which allows {{ en.DVLS }} users to access credentials with the command line.
 Listed below are the available command line:

 ## Config